 The Tsunami Memorial Animal Welfare Trust was established in March 2005 to work in tsunami-affected areas and refugee camps specifically; the legacy from the initial response supported by Animal People News, HSI, WSPA, and others was born.
 In 2006 the name was changed to the Tsunami Animal-People Alliance (TAPA) to better emphasize the link between the welfare of the animals and the welfare of the people.
 Through TAPA and its trained Sri Lanka team, the work will continue, grow, and strengthen the animal welfare movement in Sri Lanka, while improving the environment for both people and animals.

-The indigenous TAPA team delivers field clinic services, including vaccination, sterilisation, and general treatment in tsunami-affected areas and refugee settlements during the recovery, which has been estimated will take up to ten years.
+The indigenous TAPA team delivers field clinic services, including vaccination, sterilisation, and general treatment in tsunami-affected and former conflict areas and refugee settlements.
 The impact of the field clinic is wide-reaching, touching both the individual dog or cat, as well as improving the environment for all dogs and cats in Sri Lanka by raising community awareness of the strong links between people and animals.